Broken-Windows/Luminoso-App/README.md

 # Luminoso App

-An aesthetic mobile graphic interface created to enhance the Luminoso user experience.
+An aesthetic mobile interface created to streamline the Luminoso user experience.

 ## Getting Started